StanChart in talks to settle Iran laundering probe

 Officials for the Justice and Treasury departments and the Manhattan district attorney either weren't available for comment or declined to comment.

-The burden of proof for the banking regulator is relatively light because it only has to show that Standard Chartered was contributing to a lack of safety and soundness in the banking system -- a standard that can be satisfied with a lapse as simple as bad record-keeping.
+Faced with similar accusations, some banks prefer to settle quietly.
+Barclays Plc (BARC.L), Credit Suisse Group CSGN.VX, Lloyds Banking Group (LLOY.L), J.P.
+Morgan Chase & Co.
+(JPM.N) and ING Bank NV INGBK.UL had agreed in prior years to settlements totaling nearly $2 billion into how those banks allegedly processed money or assets tied to sanctioned countries.

-For Standard Chartered, on the other hand, the burden of proof would be high if it tried to appeal any decision against it.
-Under Article 78 of New York's civil practice laws, a defendant has to prove that a regulator's findings were "arbitrary and capricious," a standard that regulatory cases involving zoning violations, rescission of medical benefits and license revocations rarely reach, lawyers said.
+Standard Chartered, by comparison, said last week that Lawsky's "interpretation" that the bank had improperly handled Iranian transactions was "incorrect as a matter of law."

-(Additional reporting by Carrick Mollenkamp and Jed Horowitz; Editing by Phil Berlowitz)
+(Additional reporting by Carrick Mollenkamp, Sinead Cruise and Huw Jones; editing by M.D.
+Golan)